emsifa/Block/README.md

 ]);
 ```

-> Note: you must ignore extension `.php` in `render`, `insert` and `extend` method.
+> Note: you must ignore extension `.php` in `render`, `insert` and `extend` methods.

 ## Extending and Blocking

-There is two main view type in most template engines or template systems.
+There is two main view types in most template engines or template systems.
 Master view, and Page view.

 Master view is a view that contain base and required html tags like `<doctype>`, `<html>`, `<head>`, `<body>`, etc.
 Page view is a view that `extend` master view and contain some blocks that defined in master view.

 > Note: Master view **is not** for rendered by `render` method.
-Master view is just for extended by some view pages.
+Master view is just for extended by some page views.

 If you familiar with laravel blade syntax, here is the differences.